Frequently Asked Questions

 - Direct – such as working one-on-one as a tutor

 - Indirect – such as fundraising for a cause or organizing a food pantry

 - Awareness—such as educating preschool students about recycling

 - Advocacy—such as writing letters to local government official on behalf of an issue

-ETHS (as a publicly funded organizations) does not give service credit for volunteer work that is religious in nature (religion classes, religious services, etc) or supportive of a particular political candidate or party.
-We recognize that these are worthwhile experiences, but they don’t count as service at ETHS.
+ETHS (as a publicly funded organization) does not give service credit for volunteer work that is religious in nature (religion classes, religious services, etc.) or that supports a particular political candidate or party.
+We recognize that these may be worthwhile experiences, but they don’t count as service at ETHS.